 Better therapeutic outcomes for members with multiple conditions

 Our Medication Therapy Management Program (MTMP) is focused on improving therapeutic outcomes for Medicare Part D members.
 This program is administered by OptumRx®, our pharmacy benefits manager.
 Optima Medicare members can participate in this program at no cost.
 There is no change to insurance benefits, co-pays/coinsurance, prescription coverage, or available doctors or pharmacies while in this program.

 To qualify for MTMP, a member must meet all of the following criteria:

-- Members must have filled four or more chronic Part D medications; and
+- Members must have filled four (4) or more (in 2021 eight (8) or more) chronic Part D medications; and

-- Members must have at least two of the following chronic conditions — Asthma, Chronic Obstructive Pulmonary Disease (COPD), Congestive Heart Failure (CHF), Depression, Diabetes, Dyslipidemia, HIV/AIDs, Hypertension, Osteoporosis, and Rheumatoid Arthritis; and
+- Members must have at least two (2) (in 2021 three (3)) of the following chronic conditions: Asthma; Chronic Obstructive Pulmonary Disease (COPD); Congestive Heart Failure (CHF); Depression; Diabetes, Dyslipidemia, HIV/AIDs, Hypertension, Osteoporosis, and/or Rheumatoid Arthritis; and

 The success of our MTMP is built upon our proven experience using a wide range of services designed to help members with multiple conditions by: